vladbalmos/catminator/README.md

 # About
-This is a work in progress project.
+This is an educational Raspberry Pico project.
+The Pico makes use of a distance sensor to detect any objects/animals/human (preferably a cat) then drives the motors (TP7 & TP8) of an AirWick unit to spray the detected object in the hopes to scare it away.

 Components:

     - Distance sensor (HC-SR04)
     - AirWick Freshmatic (Code: ARW00171)
     - Raspberry Pico

-The Pico uses the distance sensor to detect any objects/animals/human (preferably a cat) then drives the AirWick's motors (TP7 & TP8) to spray the detected object in the hopes to scare it away.
+    - 3.7V Lithium battery
+    - 3V to 5V DC boost IC

+For the full components list see the circuit schematic [docs/schematic.png](https://github.com/vladbalmos/catminator/blob/master/docs/schemaic.png).
+To see which points on the AirWick's PCB need to be connected to the Pico see [docs/airwick-connections.png](https://github.com/vladbalmos/catminator/blob/master/docs/airwick-connections.png).

 Thank you BigClive for reverse engineering the AirWick. [https://www.youtube.com/watch?v=4OC4U6FiJus](https://www.youtube.com/watch?v=4OC4U6FiJus).

 ## Memento